keznikl/GDeeco/README.md

 * Knowledge
 * Processes

-**Knowledge** contains all the data and methods of the component.
+**Knowledge** contains all the data and functions of the component.
 It is a hierarchical data structure mapping identifiers to (potentially structured) values.
 Values are either statically typed data or functions.
 Thus DEECo employs statically-typed data and functions as first-class entities.
 We assume pure functions without side effects.

-**Processes** are active "threads" of the component.
-They operate upon local knowledge of the component.
+**Processes**, each of them being essentially a "thread", operate upon the knowledge of the component.
 A process employs a function from the knowledge of the component to perform its task.
-As a function has no side effects, a process defines mapping of knowledge to the formal parameters of its function (input knowledge), as well as mapping of the return value back to the knowledge (output knowledge).
-A process can be either periodic or triggered when a part of its input knowledge changes.
+As any function is assumed to have no side effects, a process defines mapping of the knowledge to the actual parameters of the employed function (input knowledge), as well as mapping of the return value back to the knowledge (output knowledge).
+A process can be either periodic or triggered when (a part of) its input knowledge changes.

-Currently, we envision to employ the single-writer paradigm (i.e., readers - writers), meaning that at any time each value in the knowledge of a component has at most one writer where it can have multiple readers.
+Currently, we envision to employ the single-writer paradigm (i.e., readers - writers), meaning that at any time each value in the knowledge of a component has at most one writer while it can have multiple readers.

 ###Ensemble
-Ensembles capture composition of components.
+Ensembles determine composition of components.
 Composition is flat, expressed implicitly via dynamic involvement in an ensemble.
 An ensemble consists of a single coordinator component and multiple member components.
 Two components can communicate only if they are in the same ensemble and one of them is the coordinator of the ensemble.
+Therefore, the definition of an ensemble is described pair-wise, defining the cuples coorinator - member.
 A component can be in multiple ensembles (this will be described in more detail later).
-Therefore, the definition of an ensemble is described in scope of the pair - member.
 An ensemble definition consists of:

-* Required interface of coordinator and member
+* Required interface of the coordinator and a member
 * Membership function
 * Mapping function

-**Interface** is a structural prescription for a component's knowledge.
-An interface is refined by components by means of *duck typing*; i.e., if a component's knowledge has the structure prescribed by an interface, then the component refines the interface.
-In other word, an interface represents a partial view on knowledge.
+**Interface** is a structural prescription for a view on a part of the component's knowledge.
+An interface is associated with a component's knowledge by means of *duck typing*; i.e., if a component's knowledge has the structure prescribed by an interface, then the component reifines the interface.
+In other words, an interface represents a partial view on the knowledge.

-**Membership function** declaratively expresses the condition, under which two components represent the pair coordinator-member of the ensemble.
-The condition is defined upon the knowledge of the components, which is prescribed by their interfaces.
-In the situation where a component can be in multiple ensembles according to their membership functions, we envision a mechanism for deciding whether all or only a subset of the candidate ensembles should be applied.
-Currently, we employ a simple mechanism of ensemble priorities for this purpose (the ensemble with the highest priority is selected).
+**Membership function** declaratively expresses the condition, under which two components represent the pair coordinator-member of an ensemble.
+The condition is defined upon the knowledge of the components.
+In the situation where a component satisfies the membership functions of multiple ensembles, we envision a mechanism for deciding whether all or only a subset of the candidate ensembles should be applied.
+Currently, we employ a simple mechanism of a partial order over the ensembles for this purpose (the "maximal" ensemble of the comparable ones is selected, the ensembles which are incomparable are applied simultaineously).

 **Mapping function** expresses the implicit distributed communication between the coordinator and a member.
 It ensures that the relevant knowledge changes in one component get propagated to the other component.
 However, it is up to the framework when/how often the mapping function is invoked.
 Note that (except for component processes) the single-writer rule applies also to mapping function.
+We assume a separate mapping for each of the directions coordinator-member, member-coordinator.

 The important idea is that the components do not know anything about ensembles (including their membership in an ensemble).
 They only work with their own local knowledge, which gets implicitly updated whenever the component is part of a suitable ensemble.

 Further details of the DEECo component model will be discussed in the following posts.

-As for implementation, we work on two prototypes: one based on messaging and implemented in Groovy, and one based on tuple spaces and implemented in Java/Scala.
+As for implementation, we work on two prototypes: one based on messaging and implemented in Groovy ([https://github.com/keznikl/GDeeco]()), and one based on tuple spaces and implemented in Java/Scala.
 We also use Adobe Flex for visualization of the simulated environment.

-What do you think about DEECo?
-Please share your opinions, doubts, and ideas with us.
+All yout questions, opinions, and comments are welcome.

 </markdown>